kchawla-pi/tic_modules/README.md

 For The Imaging Collective (TIC): Module to ease addition of new modules to python path &amp; creating installable module packages.

 Guiding objective:
 Make it easier for tic members to build cleaner code.
 Build a set of general purpose functions which can be reused.
 Add documentation, for developers and end users.
+Add redundancy:
+    . automatic file search
-Add redundancy: automatic file and path search and add, exception handling, helpful messaging.
+    . automatic path search and add
+    . exception handling
+    . helpful messaging

 -----Design outline-----

 Module purpose:
 Phase 1.
 a.
 To automate the creation of tic packages.
 b.
 To automate the addition of tic paths to sit-packages.
 c.
 To automate Thesetting up and deployment of a mechanism for different tic releases)(virtual env are on possibility).

 Phase 2.
 a.
 To replace shell scripts with python scripts and functions.

-1a.
-To automate the creation of tic packages.
 Time allotted- 1week.
 Start:2017/04/12 End: 2017/04/19
 [Overestimated ease of good implementation.]
 ------------------------------------------------------------------------------------------